FixedBits/local-to-do-list/README.md

 ## ✨ Features

 - ✅ Add tasks instantly via a simple form
-- 📌 Tasks are stored locally—no cloud, no account, no tracking
+- 📌 Tasks are stored locally.
+No cloud.
+No account.
+No tracking.
 - 🗂️ Mark tasks as completed with a custom checkbox UI
 - 🖊️ Edit tasks inline with prompt editor
 - 🗑️ Delete tasks individually